flaxmans/CompBio_on_git/Labs/Lab02/Lab_Week2.md

 1. In your Terminal, navigate to CompBioLabsAndHomework.
 2. Make a text file there called README.txt
-3. In that text file, write a description of what you think the repo will be
+3. In that text file, write a description of what you think the repo will be.
+Type nicely, with nice formatting, and complete, grammatically correct sentences.
+Remember, you're sharing this with the world! :-)
 4. Save, add, commit, and push.
 5. Go back to your browser window and refresh again.
 How does the appearance of the online repo change?

 <hr>

 ### VII.
 Examining the work you have done
 In your terminal, use `git log` and `git diff HEAD~N filename` to review the changes you have made during your work in your local repo.
 If you are feeling brave, try `git checkout HEAD~N filename` to look at previous versions of the cookie recipe.
+However, make sure you have indeed committed the most recent version BEFORE you try to checkout a previous version.

+### VIII.
+A shell script
+Formalizing Lab01's work

+Recall the [final task from last week's Lab](https://github.com/flaxmans/CompBio_on_git/blob/master/Labs/Lab01/Lab01_part2.md#5--if-you-have-time-or-on-your-own-to-just-learn-more-).
+Note in particular the last three bullet points, which comprised a data-filtering problem.
+The task now is to write down in a plain text file a sequence of commands that would work to accomplish the final bullet point of last week's lab.
+Before you begin, think about the task from start to finish.
+I would suggest the following as steps:
+1. make a new directory for Lab01 (where should that directory be?)
+2. copy the data file named `PredPreyData.csv` from your clone of Sam's repo into your own directory for Lab01
+3. make a plain text file in your Lab01 directory called `Lab01finalProblem.sh`.
+Note that the `.sh` file extension is used here to indicate that this will be written as a shell script, i.e., a sequence of commands that can be implemented directly by the shell (i.e., in your terminal)
+3. Type a sequence of working commands in that file that when executed in the order you give them, accomplish the task given by the final bullet point of last week's lab.
+4. If your script is correct, Sam should be able to run it without error.
+Note that it will probably only be a few lines long.
+There is nothing wrong with brevity and simplicity.
+5. When you are done, save it, and then use git to add, commit, and push.